grand-mother/radio-simus/lib/python/radio_simus/README.md

     phi_coreas= phi_zhaires - 180deg

 * Calculate the voltage traces:
-    The module 'compute_voltage' accepts numpy.array with time in s, Ex, Ey,Ez in muV/m.
+    The module 'compute_voltage' (or 'run') accepts numpy.array with time in **ns, Ex, Ey,Ez in muV/m**.
 The shower direction has to be defined in GRAND conventions.
-(Helper function 'compute_antennaresponse' accepts only ns)
-    It returns  the voltage traces as a numpy.array with time in s, Vx,Vy,Vz in muV
+    It returns  the voltage traces as a numpy.array with time in **ns, Vx,Vy,Vz in muV**

+* module storing traces in hdf5 format (using astropy.unit to be implemented):
+    From now on we only use hdf5 file for further processing of the simulated traces (using astropy.Table).
+That means one has to first convert the ascii files of the simulation output to hdf5 format.
+The script makes use of the following modules so that in the hdf5 file the information are stored in a coherent way.
+    * module reading in CoREAS shower parameters (using astropy.unit to be implemented) - meta info
+    * module reading in CoREAS antenna list (using astropy.unit to be implemented)  - meta info
+    * module reading in ZHAireS shower parameters (using astropy.unit to be implemented)  - meta info
+    * module reading in ZHAireS antenna list (using astropy.unit to be implemented)  - meta info

 ## ToDos:
-* module reading in CoREAS shower parameters (using astropy.unit)
-* module reading in CoREAS antenna list (using astropy.unit)
-* module reading in ZHAireS shower parameters (using astropy.unit)
-* module reading in ZHAireS antenna list (using astropy.unit)

-* module storing traces in hdf5 format (using astropy.unit)
-* how to store shower parameters? -> not framework
+* how to store shower parameters? -> no framework
-* how to store antenna informations? -> not framework
+* how to store antenna informations? -> no framework

-* adopt full_chain to hdf5 format
 * add astropy logger
 * add unit tests